 1. that your parents’ opinion of you is separate and independent from your opinion of you,

-2. that your parent’s opinion of you is separate and independent from what you really are,
+2. that your parent’s opinion of you is separate and independent from what you really are,3. that your parent’s emotional state is separate and independent of your emotional state, and

 4. that your parent’s feelings and reactions are their responsibility, not yours.